SensorFusionOrg/SensorFusionRepo/README.txt

 /**************************/

 README.txt
-SensorFusion_UserManual.pdf
 makefile

-src [This filder contains the source code for the implementation]
+src [This folder contains the source code for the implementation]
 	SensorFusionAlgorithm.c
 	main.c
 	sensorValueInput.c